-- A student who is still in high school may be provisionally admitted pending graduation from high school, completing the core, having the minimum overall GPA, having the minimum ACT and/or core GPA, and meeting the developmental course requirement. - A student who has graduated from high school may be provisionally admitted pending receipt of ACT scores or meeting the developmental course requirement.
+- A student who is still in high school may be provisionally admitted pending graduation from high school, completing the core, having the minimum overall GPA, having the minimum ACT and/or core GPA, and meeting the developmental course requirement. - A student who has graduated from high school and otherwise meets minimum standards for admission may be provisionally admitted pending receipt of ACT scores or meeting literacy/numeracy measures, as specified by the institution.